-When people refer to Cradle Mountain, they’re referring to the Cradle Mountain – Lake St Claire National Park.
-The main entry to the park is in the north of Tasmania and there is a large, dedicated Visitor Centre which serves as a base for exploring the park.
+When people refer to Cradle Mountain, they're referring to the Cradle Mountain-Lake St Clair National Park.
+The main entrance to the park is in the north of Tasmania and there is a large, dedicated Visitor Centre which serves as a base for exploring the park.

 There's plenty to do and see in this World Heritage Listed park, with great short walks to epic 7-day long tramps on the Overland Track.